confluentinc/ksql/ksql-engine/src/test/resources/query-validation-tests/README.md

 ### Running against different previous versions:

-To run this test against specific previously released versions there are three options

-1. Manually change `QueryTranslationTest.CURRENT_TOPOLOGY_VERSIONS` to a valid comma-delimited list of version numbers found under the `src/test/resources/expected_topology` directory.
+To run this test against specific previously released versions, set the system property "topology.versions" to the desired version(s).
+The property value should be a comma-delimited list of version number(s) found under the `src/test/resources/expected_topology` directory, for example, `"5.0,5.1"`.

-1. Set the system property "topology.versions" to the version(s) required.
+The are two places system properties may be set:
   * Within Intellij
     1. Click Run/Edit configurations
     1. Select the QueryTranslationTest